Where to Go, What to KnowThe process you can expect

 Keep off closed trails and obey area closures.

-You must not use lifts or terrain if your ability is impaired through the use of alcohol or drugs.
+You must not use lifts or terrain if your ability is impaired alcohol or drugs.

 You must have sufficient physical dexterity, ability, and knowledge to safely load, ride, and unload lifts.
 If in doubt, ask the lift attendant.